AA Pension Scheme

 background image

-The result is that at 31 March 2022, the Scheme’s funding level had slightly improved to
+The result is that at 31 March 2023, the Scheme’s funding level had decreased to 88%

 2022